 As a 501(c)(3) nonprofit organization, American Atheists is exempt from paying the taxes that would otherwise be owed by you or other beneficiaries.
 Consider making your Legacy Circle Gift to American Atheists and using other, less heavily-taxed assets to provide for your loved ones.

 Simply designate American Atheists (Federal Tax Identification Number 74-2466507), located at 225 Cristiani Street, Cranford NJ 07016 as the beneficiary of your retirement plan, IRA account, or other financial account.

 You may decide to include American Atheists as a beneficiary of a life insurance plan you already have.
 To do this, you need to contact your insurance company and formally designate American Atheists as a beneficiary of your policy.

 You may have purchased a life insurance plan that is now fully paid that you no longer need.
-By transfering ownership and beneficiary status to American Atheists you can receive an immediate income tax deduction and make a significant gift to American Atheists.
+By transferring ownership and beneficiary status to American Atheists, you can receive an immediate income tax deduction and make a significant gift to American Atheists.

 You may wish to purchase a new insurance policy naming American Atheists as a beneficiary or co-beneficiary.
 This may be a convenient way of making a special gift that is much larger than its cost to you.
-If ownership and beneficiary status are transferred to America Atheists your annual insurance payments are tax-deductible.
+If ownership and beneficiary status are transferred to American Atheists, your annual insurance payments are tax-deductible.